Anita Johnson, MD, FACS

 Practicing Since: 2000

-Dr. Anita Johnson is the Medical Director of Breast Surgical Oncology at Cancer Treatment Centers of America (CTCA) at Southeastern Regional Medical Center.
-At CTCA, Dr. Johnson performs oncoplastic surgery, including lumpectomies and skin sparing and nipple sparing mastectomies.
+Dr. Anita Johnson is a Breast Surgical Oncologist at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+At CTCA®, Dr. Johnson performs oncoplastic surgery, including lumpectomies and skin sparing and nipple sparing mastectomies.
 She also performs breast ultrasounds, needle core biopsies, infusaport placements, genetic testing and counseling, and works with radiation oncologists to treat breast cancer using intraoperative radiation therapy (IORT).

 Dr. Johnson earned a medical degree from Morehouse School of Medicine in Atlanta.
 She then completed a surgery internship/residency at Grady Hospital Department of General Surgery in Atlanta, and subsequently completed a breast surgical oncology fellowship at the University of Arkansas for Medical Sciences.